ERAA1997/Project-3-UoB---name-/README.md

 # Overview

+## Purpose
+The purpose of this project was to analysis how much property is owned by the housing association in Glasgow.

 ## Dataset

 We obtained our dataset from Kaggle and it provides a complete overview of the properties within Glasgow's postcodes